 We are currently working on a number of different research areas including:

-In addition, we have PhD research students working on the following areas:
+In addition, we have ongoing PhD research in:

 It involves a consortium of partners, working in collaboration to create an end-to-end mobile forensic investigation chain, striving to improve digital safety, and security in the EU while respecting fundamental rights.

 A result of the project will be a standardised European process for the forensic investigation of mobile phones.

 It is also an aim for the new FORMOBILE standard to become a European Committee for Standardisation (CEN), Workshop Agreement (CWA).